There are 26 student associations at Rennes School of Business

 Breizh Investors’ main mission is to promote finance within the school.

-Events: Stock market challenge, revision sessions for partiel examinations, Intro to Bloomberg software, Bar trading, Investment activity.
+Events: Stock market challenge, revision sessions for partial examinations, Intro to Bloomberg software, Bar trading, Investment activities.

 Since 1991, Bretagne Conseil has provided companies with the talent, dynamism and know-how of Rennes School of Business students in order to help them develop their projects.
-Top 30 French Junior Enterprises.
 The association also carries out specialised case studies for different organisations and companies.

 Events: Concert des nouveaux virtuoses.